-Portfolio Manager: Palette Investment Management Inc. is the portfolio manager for the Partnership.
-The Portfolio Manager will identify, analyze and select investments, monitor the performance of investments, and determine the timing, terms, and method of disposing of investments.
-The Portfolio Manager is located at 19 Glen Castle Street, Toronto, Ontario, Canada, M4R 1Z5 Industry Advisor: The Manager has retained Backer Wealth Management Inc. as industry advisor to provide strategic advice and analysis of the Canadian resource sector to the Portfolio Manager.
-The Industry Advisor is located at 5056 William Street, Claremont, Ontario, Canada, L1Y 1B7 Registrar and Transfer Agent: Computershare Investor Services Inc. will be appointed as the registrar and transfer agent for Units of the Partnership.
-The Registrar and Transfer Agent is located in Vancouver, British Columbia.
-Custodian RBC Investor Services Trust will be the custodian of the assets of each Portfolio and will hold separately the assets of each such Portfolio.
-The Custodian is located in Toronto, Ontario.
-Auditor: KPMG LLP are the auditors of the Partnership and have confirmed with respect to the Partnership, that they are independent within the meaning of the relevant rules and related interpretations prescribed by the relevant professional bodies in Canada and any applicable legislation or regulations.
-The Auditor is located in Vancouver, British Columbia.
-Promoters: The General Partner and Maple Leaf Short Duration Holdings Ltd., the parent of the General Partner, took the initiative in establishing the Partnership, and therefore may be considered the promoters of the Partnership under applicable securities laws.
-The Promoters are located in Vancouver, British Columbia.
+Portfolio Manager: Palette Investment Management Inc. is the portfolio The Portfolio Manager is manager for the Partnership.
+The Portfolio Manager will located at 19 Glen Castle identify, analyze and select investments, monitor the Toronto, Ontario, Street, performance of investments, and determine the timing, Canada, M4R 1Z5 terms, and method of disposing of investments.
+Industry Advisor: The Manager has retained Backer Wealth Management Inc. The Industry Advisor is as industry advisor to provide strategic advice and analysis located at 5056 William of the Canadian resource sector to the Portfolio Manager.
+Street, Claremont, Ontario, Canada, L1Y 1B7 The Registrar and Transfer Registrar and Computershare Investor Services Inc. will be appointed as Transfer Agent: the registrar and transfer agent for Units of the Partnership. located Agent is in Vancouver, British Columbia.
+The Custodian is located in Custodian RBC Investor Services Trust will be the custodian of the assets of each Portfolio and will hold separately the assets Toronto, Ontario. of each such Portfolio.
+Auditor: KPMG LLP are the auditors of the Partnership and have The Auditor is located in confirmed with respect to the Partnership, that they are Vancouver, British Columbia. independent within the meaning of the relevant rules and related interpretations prescribed by the relevant professional bodies in Canada and any applicable legislation or regulations.
+Promoters: The General Partner and Maple Leaf Short Duration The Promoters are located in Holdings Ltd., the parent of the General Partner, took the Vancouver, British Columbia. initiative in establishing the Partnership, and therefore may be considered the promoters of the Partnership under applicable securities laws.